 Wasn’t the officer supposed to read me my Miranda Rights?

-The Miranda Rights, really more appropriately stated “Miranda Warnings”, are a topic we hear often.
+The Miranda Rights, more appropriately stated “Miranda Warnings”, are a topic we hear about often.
 What they are has been misrepresented thousands of times, and often we see the illusion that every cop has to be constantly reading those rights from a little paper card.
-It’s just plain false.
+That’s just plain false.
 It’s important to understand what the Miranda Rights are, when they’re required, and what happens when rules are not followed.

 What are the Miranda Rights?